 TO BE CONTINUED

-The verse in Ciociaro language at the beginning of this article belongs to a prolific poet friend of mine that honoured me by allowing me to add this beautiful poem on the archaeological museum in Frosinone.
+The verse in Ciociaro language at the beginning of this article belongs to a prolific poet friend of mine that give me the permission and honour to add this beautiful poem on the archaeological museum in Frosinone.
 The Italian translation is given below

 Tra il campanile e l’Annunziata,